 Minimum of participants: 2

-Meet and see you off at: Your hotel or requested place
+We will meet and see you off at your hotel or requested place.

 Price includes transfers, car/driver, English-speaking guide, specialized field guide, activities and entrance fees, dinner and drinks while touring and Travel Insurance.
 Flights and optional special activities will be quoted separately.